-For additional information about the process for submitting your specific award modification request, please contact your COPS Office Grant Program Specialist at 800-421-6770.
+Please contact your COPS Office Grant Program Specialist for further direction on any additional requirements that may apply to your modification request.
 The COPS Office will then evaluate your request and notify your agency of our decision in writing.
-Implementation of the modified award may begin following written approval from the COPS Office.
-Please note that modification approvals for active awards will often be accompanied by a modified award document reflecting the approved changes.
-If applicable, your agency is required to sign and submit the modified award document via the "Account Access" tab to officially accept the award modification.
+Implementation of the modified award budget may begin following written approval from the COPS Office.
+Please note that modification approvals for active awards will be accompanied by a modified FCM reflecting the approved changes.